Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: Data

 \section{Data}

 In this work we use rated standard games played on Lichess, a popular open source chess server.
 Lichess and other chess platforms pair random opponents who are believed to have a similar chess ability, to create games where both players have an opportunity to win.
 In online and over the board chess, it is common to estimate the ability of an individual using a numeric rating based on their past performance.
 When an individual creates an account on Lichess, they are a given a default rating of 1500 across all chess formats.
 As the player plays rated games at a specific time format, their rating will update based on their performance and the rating of their opponents.
-Lichess uses the Glicko-2 rating system \citep{glickman2012example}, which also estimates a measure of variability of this rating.
-This variability decreases as more games are played and the estimated rating becomes a more accurate measure of a players ability at that time format \citep{glickman1999parameter}.
-In Figure~\ref{fig:elochange} we show the rating evolution of two players with a similar number of games played.
-We see that in each case their rating improves over time, with significant variability before somewhat stabilizing.
+Lichess uses the Glicko-2 rating system {\citep{glickman2001dynamic, glickman2024models}}, which can also estimate a measure of variability of this rating. { This new system builds on the original system of \citet{glickman1999parameter} by producing larger variability in the estimated ratings if unexpected results occur.} In Figure~\ref{fig:elochange} we show the rating evolution of six players with a similar number of games played from the two cohorts we analyse in detail below.
+We include three players who are among the highest rated on Lichess (two of whom are known elite players).
+We also include three players of a more moderate ability. {These players show some of the typical behaviour across the range of players we consider.
+These ratings can show large changes initially, with smaller changes present after several hundred games are played.
+Similarly, some of these players, such as ``SeanBambic", can show a gradual upward trend, indicating gradual improvement in skill over time.}